code-dot-org/browser/README.md

 ### Releasing a new version

 1. Bump the version in `package.json`
 1. If all builds from the verify process above were built on your mac, simply run `yarn release`.
-If your Windows build either failed to build or failed to run then you will need to build those on a Windows virtual machine.
+If your Windows executable either failed to build or failed to run then you will need to rebuild it on a Windows virtual machine.

 #### Using a Virtual Machine to build and release a new Windows version
 1. Start the Windows 64 bit Virtual Machine that you installed in the **Verify** process above.